 Happy September, Sliqies!
-As we wave goodbye to the summer sun & heat, not all of us are able to escape the hot flashes and dryness.
+As we wave goodbye to the summer sun & heat.
+Not all of us are able to escape the hot flashes and dryness.
 That’s right folks, we’re talking about menopause and vaginal dryness.
-We’ve heard all this talk about WAP after the popularization of the term from the rap queens Cardi B & Megan Thee Stallion; however, not everyone naturally has a WAP and that’s okay!
-We commonly hear about vaginal dryness being associated with menopause, but there are many other reasons someone can be experiencing this.
+We’ve heard all this talk about WAP.
+After the popularization of the term from the rap queens Cardi B & Megan Thee Stallion.
+However, not everyone naturally has a WAP and that’s okay!
+We commonly hear about vaginal dryness being associated with menopause.
+Although there are many other reasons someone can be experiencing this.
 Let’s get into it!

 After perimenopause has been identified, once your final menstrual cycle ends, menopause begins.
-According to the National Institute of Aging (NIA), under the National Institute of Health (NIH), menopause is the twelve-month period after a person’s last and final menstrual cycle.
-This transition typically happens between the ages of 45-55 and lasts up to seven years, but can last as long as 14 years!
+According to the National Institute of Aging (NIA).
+Under the National Institute of Health (NIH), menopause is the twelve-month period after a person’s last and final menstrual cycle.
+This transition typically happens between the ages of 45-55.
+Then lasts up to seven years, but can last as long as 14 years!
 During perimenopause and menopause, the levels of estrogen and progesterone begin to decrease, which is the result of the common symptoms we hear about.
-The symptoms of menopause vary from person to person and are dependent on various factors including diet, race, family history, and other lifestyle choices.
-Some of the common menopause symptoms include sleep changes, changes to your period, hot flashes, incontinence or bladder control changes, and most commonly, vaginal dryness.
-Much like perimenopause, it is a natural occurrence of a vulva owner’s life cycle and you do not need to treat any of these symptoms unless they begin to interfere with your day-to-day.
+The symptoms of menopause vary from person to person.
+While they can be dependent on various factors including diet, race, family history, and other lifestyle choices.
+Some of the common menopause symptoms include sleep changes, changes to your period, hot flashes, incontinence or bladder control changes.

 Depending on why one is experiencing vaginal dryness, there are several different ways to help remedy this.
 For example, if you are experiencing vaginal dryness during sex and are not on any medications that might be causing this, or experiencing menopause, it could be that you are not sexually aroused.
 You can remedy this by trying new things to spice up your sex life and get your mind more stimulated to help with physical arousal, or you can use lubricant!